6 Best Seiko Field Watches For Every Budget

 What makes it a great field watch? – It has it all for a budget field watch.
-Classic field watch design, tough NATO strap and an automatic self-winding movement.
-Oh, and a choice of three colours too.
+Classic field watch design, tough NATO strap, and an automatic self-winding movement.
+Oh, and a choice of three colors too.

 To get started, we’re actually spoiling you with three watches in one, with the Seiko SNK805/807/809 variant.

 When you’re shopping around the budget watch market, the Seiko 5 range is one of the most popular on the market.
 Whilst known mainly for their sports watch models, the SNK805 combines all the best features of a field watch into an excellent budget package.

 At 37mm, it’s a watch that’s small and light on the wrist whilst staying relatively low in profile at just 11mm thick.
 The dial is quintessentially military, with large numbers and large sword-shaped hands matched against a fairly simple dial design.

 Whilst most field watches stay pretty basic, it’s nice to also see a day/date window at 3 o’clock on this watch, with the red tip on the second’s hand making it even easier to read.
 As with most field watches, it comes equipped with a canvas strap that’s easy to wear whilst being tough enough to withstand a bit of damage.